September Birthstone: Sapphire

 Blue Sapphire Birthstone

-The Physical Properties of Sapphire
+Physical Properties of Sapphire

-Sapphire in Jewelry Design
+Use of Sapphire for Jewelry Design

 Sapphire Birthstone

-How to Care for and Clean Sapphire Jewelry
+How to Care and Clean Sapphire Jewelry

-Sapphire: The Birthstone of September
+Sapphire: The September Birthstone

 Conclusion: The Lasting Appeal of Sapphire